 Is it legal to use a VPN in all countries?

 Not in all countries.
 Some places restrict or regulate VPN use.
 Always check local laws and terms of service for the sites you visit.
+F5 edge client ssl vpn: a comprehensive guide to setup, security, troubleshooting, and optimization for remote work 2026

 Does NordVPN work with Edge?